 - Quick start guide and product certificates

-- Grid Paper is used when performing an area grid scan with the GPR Live portable ground-penetrating radar
+- Grid Paper is used when performing an area grid scan with the portable GPR concrete scanner

 - CTA-54 Chalk is used to apply identification marks on the concrete